Legal aspects of file sharing: United States

 The next major peer-to-peer case was MGM v.
 Grokster, 545 U.S. 913 (2005).
 In this case, the Supreme Court found that even if Grokster was capable of substantial non-infringing uses, which the Sony court found was enough to relieve one of secondary copyright liability, Grokster was still secondarily liable because it induced its users to infringe.

-It is important to note the concept of blame in cases such as these.
 In a pure P2P network there is no host, but in practice most P2P networks are hybrid.
 This has led groups such as the RIAA to file suit against individual users, rather than against companies.
 The reason that Napster was subject to violation of the law and ultimately lost in court was because Napster was not a pure P2P network but instead maintained a central server which maintained an index of the files currently available on the network.

 Around the world in 2006, an estimated five billion songs, equating to approximately 38,000 years in music were swapped on peer-to-peer websites, while 509 million songs were purchased online.
 The same study which estimated these findings also found that artists that had an online presence ended up retaining more of the profits rather than the music companies.

 In November 2009, the U.S. House of Representatives introduced the Secure Federal File Sharing Act, which would, if enacted, prohibit the use of peer-to-peer file-sharing software by U.S. government employees and contractors on computers used for federal government work.
 The bill has died with the adjournment of 111th Congress.